NurRehman/jsapp-scaffolding/readme.md

-## What is This?

-Switching to a more modular approach to writing JavaScript is unfortunately a more difficult process than we might hope.
-Once you understand the concept of AMD, you then have to figure out the logistics.

-- How do you install RequireJS?
-- What about non-AMD libraries and frameworks?
-- What about dependency management?
-- What about optimization or build processes (concatenation, minification)?
-- What about configuration?
+## RequireJS Modular approach?

-This repo, along with the associated video tutorial on Nettuts+ should give you an excellent start.
+This repo, should give you an excellent start.
 Also, at some point, be sure to consider Yeoman with RequireJS support.

 ## Setup